Have a Tenant Violating Their Lease?

 Note: you must be present at the actual physical location of the leased property for the physical eviction and it would be a good idea to have a locksmith there to change the locks to the leased property, for if other keys were made and given out to third-parties, your property and assets could be seriously jeopardized as a result.

-If there is a situation that needs a complaint to be filed in a landlord/tenant lawsuit, contact us at 717 657 7770, immediately for a free consultation.
+If there is a situation that needs a complaint to be filed in a landlord/tenant lawsuit, contact us at 717 657 7770, immediately to ask about a free consultation.